projectcalico/calico/networking/ipv6.md

 ### Value

-Workload communication over IPv6 is increasingly desirable, as well as, or instead of IPv4. {{site.prodname}} supports:
+Workload communication over IPv6 is increasingly desirable, as well as or instead of IPv4. {{site.prodname}} supports:

 - **IPv4 only** (default)